What Is Corneal Cross-Linking (CXL)?

 Pictured on the left is a healthy cornea and at right is a cornea with keratoconus.

-Cross-linking is an outpatient procedure, which means you go home the same day of the surgery.
+CXL is an outpatient procedure, which means you go home the same day.
 Here’s what to expect:

 - While lying down, you will be given drops to numb your eyes.